Staffs

 Yu-Wei Wang

-Yuwei is a graduate student studying at the Institute of Psychology.
-She graduated from Tianjin University at Tianjin in 2017.
-Before graduate school, Yuwei received a Bachelor degree in Electrical engineering from Tianjin University.
+Yuwei is a Ph.D candidate in Prof. Yan's Lab.
+Before graduate school, Yuwei received a Bachelor degree in Electrical Engineering from Tianjin University in 2017.
 Yuwei regards the research life is an adventure towards herself.
-She wants to help, even though in the end she could have helped no one, except hopefully herself.
-For now, she loves what she happened to her - a work meets her purpose for help, beloved friends and family, nice research mates and teachers, even though she has to work underground.
-She says she loves human brain, though she barely know it.
+She wants to help, even though in the end she could have helped no one, but hopefully herself.
+For now, she loves what happened to her - a work meets her purpose for help, beloved friends and family, nice research mates and teachers, even though she has to work underground.
+She says she loves human brain, though she barely knows it.

 Zhao-Yu Deng